 You deciding to move here is only the step 1 (you’re one step closer to the new chapter of your life!), we don’t mean to put more pressure on you but there are more things to do.
 To make sure everything is in the right place before the big move.
 We don’t want you to make the mistakes that many expats have done in the past.

 In this article, we will highlight the things that you must pack before leaving for good (or at least for now).
-Even though many products that made in Vietnam are being sold in the west or Europe, that doesn't mean these products can be found here easily or the quality is the same.
+Even though many products that made in Vietnam are being sold in the west or Europe, that doesn’t mean these products can be found here easily or the quality is the same.

 Another major factor to consider on what to pack is where you will be living.
 Because the north of Vietnam can get really cold during winter – no one warned me about that.
 If you haven’t decided yet, here’s our where to live in Vietnam post.

 If you are moving with heavy boxes and need a moving company, we highly recommend our partner, Evolve Mobility.
 They are the first nature-first moving company in Vietnam that focused on recycling many boxes and single-use plastic to help save our planet.
 You can find more about them here.

 We categories everything as much as we can to help you ease your reading.
 You may also use the table of contents to navigate easier and faster.